charlyporcher/My_Website/content/home/featured.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 23  # Order that this section will appear.

+title = "Research"
-title = "Featured Publications" subtitle = ""
+subtitle = "in Progress"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.